 Utilization of our net operating loss ("NOL") carryforwards and credits may be subject to a substantial annual limitation due to the ownership change limitations provided by Section 382 of the Internal Revenue Code of 1986 ("Section 382") and similar state provisions.
 The annual limitation may result in the expiration of NOL carryforwards and credits before utilization.
-If there should be an ownership change, our ability to utilize our NOL carryforwards and credits could be limited.
-We have completed a Section 382 analysis for changes in ownership through December 31, 2023 and continue to monitor for changes that could trigger a limitation.
+If there should be an ownership change, our ability to utilize our NOL carryforwards and credits before utilization.
+If there should be an ownership through December 31, 2023 and continue to monitor for changes that could trigger a limitation.
 Based on this analysis, we do not expect to have any permanent limitations on the utilization of our federal NOLs.
 Under the Tax Cuts and Jobs Act of 2017, federal NOLs incurred in 2018 and future years may be carried forward indefinitely, but the deductibility of such federal NOLs is subject to an annual limitation.
 NOLs generated prior to 2018 are eligible to be carried forward up to 20 years.
 Based on the available objective evidence, management determined that it was more likely than not that the net deferred tax assets would not be realizable as of December 31, 2023.
-Accordingly, management applied a full valuation allowance against net deferred tax assets as of December 31, 2023.